-What International Women's Day is all about - and why it's more crucial than ever
+What International Women's Day is all about – and why it's still so important

 A global day celebrating the achievements of women and raising awareness about women’s inequality is still crucial.
 Marked annually on 8 March every year, International Women’s Day (IWD) helps lobby for women and fundraise for female-focused charities.